tnfullstack/goreddit/README.md

 Student and Programmer - Thanh Nguyen

 ## Project Nodes
-There is a list of [useful notes](./ProjectNotes.md) documented during the training project.
+This is a list of [useful notes](./ProjectNotes.md) documented during the training project.